nf-core/viralrecon/docs/output.md

 **Output directory: `variants/varscan2`**

 * `<SAMPLE>.pileup`
   * If `--save_pileup`.
 Samtools pileup file.
-The pileup file summarises all data from the reads at each genomic region that is covered by at least one read.
+The pileup file summarizes all data from the reads at each genomic region that is covered by at least one read.
 Each row of the pileup file gives similar information to a single vertical column of reads in the IGV view.
 * `<SAMPLE>.highfreq.vcf.gz`
   * High frequency variants VCF file.
 * `<SAMPLE>.highfreq.vcf.gz.tbi`